php-fig/fig-standards/proposed/psr-cache.md

 By `CacheItem` we refer to a object that implements the `Psr\Cache\CacheItemInterface` interface.

-By using the cache item implementations will guarantee consistency across various systems and ensure that the user will always retrieve the expected data without performing any additional operations.
+By using the `CacheItem`, implementations will guarantee consistency across various systems and ensure that the user will always retrieve the expected data without performing any additional operations.